 Best coolers, BBQs, and kitchen tools for camping

 With an average rating of 4.7 stars from well over 1,500 reviews, the Campingaz Party Grill is a solid choice for those seeking a portable grill.
 The barbecue is a gas model, but have no fear, reviewers said that the (various) compatible gas canisters were easy to track down online.
 Twenty-seven reviewers reported that, crucially, the portable barbecue was easy to transport, and over 90 said that cleaning it was also a doddle.
 Read more here.

-The Uten barbecue grill has a similar number of reviews as the Campingaz — over 1,500 — but is a third of the price.
+The Uten barbecue grill has a similar number of reviews as the Campingaz — over 1,500 — but is a third of the price (and a Strategist best seller).
 Despite the cheaper price point, reviewers (36, to be exact) said that the grill was easy to assemble, and an additional 16 remarked on how little time the straight-forward assembly had taken.

 To keep you fuelled on your expedition, we’ve rounded up a selection of the healthiest snacks available on Amazon.
 There’s something for salt lovers and sweet tooths alike, from crispy seaweed thins and crunchy coconut bites to this selection box of Nakd bar best sellers.
 Read more here.

 This set has a very respectable rating of 4.6 stars from over 1,600 reviewers, 23 of which commented on the tremendous value for money the game was at just £7.
 Ideal for campers that like to travel far and wide, reviewers also reported that the game could be played on various terrains, from grass to sand.
 It also comes with a nifty little carrying case, which makes it a no-fuss addition to your camping gear.
 Read more here.